 The Columbus City Charter provides for a mayor-council form of government.
 The Mayor is the chief executive officer and is elected to a four-year term.
-The seven member City Council is the legislative body.
-Members are elected at large to four-year terms at two-year intervals.
+The nine-member City Council is the legislative body.
+Members are elected at-large to four-year terms at two-year intervals.
+A charter amendment to change the total number of City Council members from seven to nine, and to change City Council structure from at-large to by place, was approved by the voters on May 8, 2018.
+Such changes took effect in 2024.